 What is certification?

-Certification is a formal process of evaluating a digital book to ensure it incorporates all the accessibility features required to meet the needs of students unable to read standard print due to blindness, low vision, dyslexia, or a physical disability.
-Benetech’s program is the first of its kind and confers on publishers who meet the criteria an official “stamp of approval” that they can market to schools, universities, and retailers.
+Certification is a formal process of evaluating a downloaded digital book to ensure it incorporates all the accessibility features required to meet the needs of students unable to read standard print due to blindness, low vision, dyslexia, or a physical disability.
+Benetech’s program is the first of its kind and confers on publishers and conversion vendors who meet the criteria an official “stamp of approval” that they can market to schools, universities, and retailers.

-With high market demand and increasing legal requirements, publishers cannot ignore the need to publish accessible books.
+With high market demand and increasing legal requirements, publishers cannot ignore the need to publish fully accessible books.
 Individuals with print disabilities represent a significant market share and need accessible books for school and leisure reading.
 K-12 and higher education institutions are demanding that publishers submit an independent third-party certification to make sure their content conforms to an acceptable level of accessibility before purchasing textbooks.

 Are there additional benefits to publishing certified accessible ebooks?